weigertlab/spotiflow/README.md

 ### Napari plugin
 Our napari plugin allows detecting spots in 2D and 3D directly with an easy-to-use UI.
 See [napari-spotiflow](https://github.com/weigertlab/napari-spotiflow) for more information.

+### Changing the cache directory
+The default cache directory root folder (where pre-trained models and datasets are stored) is, by default, `~/.spotiflow`.
+If you want to change it for your use case, you can either set the environment variable `SPOTIFLOW_CACHE_DIR` to the path you want or directly pass the desired folder as an argument (`cache_dir`) to the `Spotiflow.from_pretrained()` method (note that if the latter is chosen, the path stored in the environment variable will be ignored).

 ## For developers